khmariem/disparity_map/README.md

 To make the resulting disparity map less heterogenous, we used the median filter also known as the filter that denoises the salt-and-pepper noise.

-Here are a few examples following the execution of our disparity map function of samples from [data]:
+Here are a few examples following the execution of our disparity map function of samples from [data](./data):

 <img src="https://raw.githubusercontent.com/khmariem/disparity_map/main/depth_map/depth.jpg" alt="drawing" width="400"/>
 <img src="https://raw.githubusercontent.com/khmariem/disparity_map/main/depth_color_map/depth.jpg" alt="drawing" width="400"/>